dntfury/proxy_traffic_gen/README.md

 <b>Future extensions</b><br>
 1.Bot capable of traversing websites for testing.<br>
-2.Bot capable to too generate traffic for monetization.
+2.Bot capable to generate traffic for monetization.